danbev/learning-ai/notes/autoencoder.md

 So lets make this more concrete.
 If we have an image as input this will be converted into a high-dimensional vector (the pixels of the image).
 This vector is then passed through to the encoder.
-The encoder will the pass this through it layers and reducing/compressing the data into a lower-dimensional representation.
+The encoder will the pass this through its layers and reduc/compress the data into a lower-dimensional representation.
 This process involves nonlinear transformations that aim to keep the most significant features of the input.

 The code might the look like this for the first image (lets say it is of a cat):
 ```